-Django provides built-in facilities of ForeignKey, ManytoManyField for associating one model to other model.
+Django provides built-in facilities of ForeignKey, and ManytoManyField for associating one model to another model.
 To associate a user model to a post model, one can use various options.
 This article revolves around how to associate a user to its post (post model).
-This tutorial uses the concept of foreign keys in Django and at the end, one will be able to create application of post upload and also profile app which contains all the past uploads of the user.
+This tutorial uses the concept of foreign keys in Django and at the end, one will be able to create an application of post upload and also a profile app which contains all the past uploads of the user.

 - Creation of Django project

 - Creation of application which can register login and logout the user